fp7mplane/protocol-ri/ri-tasks.md

 ## Core RI tasks

-### Implement MultiJob
+### Implement periodically repeating Jobs.

-MultiJob represents a periodically repeating Job.
-We need to finish an implementation of this to allow scheduling to work.
+The right way to do this is probably to have Specifications with schedules implement an iterator over future concrete Specifications, then have a completely separate class that uses this iterator to schedule one Job per subordinate Specification.

 ### Implement registry flexibility